chandrakanth-1234/c-programs/strings.md

 ```

-## Write a c program to input a string and print.
+## 2)Write a c program to input a string and print.

 ```c
 #include<stdio.h>